ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/create_django_application.md

 ```

 {{% notice Note %}}
-In the above command you specified 0.0.0.0:8000.
+In the above command, you specified 0.0.0.0:8000.
 This means
 that the web server is listening to all available ports.
 You need to specify
 this value if you developing on a remote machine because, by default, the
 development server listens only to the localhost.